(Editor’s note: This report was written a few months before Frank Unwin’s death in December 2018.)

-Accounts of incarceration as a prisoner of war in Italy and Germany will have an important addition in April 2018 when Frank Unwin, MBE, publishes his story of capture and escape.
+Accounts of incarceration as a prisoner of war in Italy and Germany have had an important addition with the publication of a story of capture and escape by Frank Unwin, MBE.

 Frank, who now lives in Orpington but whose family home was in Liverpool, enlisted in the Territorial Army in 1939 and was mobilised the same year.
 He was first deployed to Egypt with the Royal Artillery before being sent to Greece to support the Greek Army.
-He was evacuated from Crete to Alexandria, and in June 1942 following the collapse of the Tobruk garrison he was captured by German forces and handed over to the Italians, still aged only 21.
+He was evacuated from mainland Greece to Crete and again a few weeks later from Crete to Alexandria.
+In June 1942 following the collapse of the Tobruk garrison he was captured by German forces and handed over to the Italians, still aged only 21.

 Transferred to mainland Italy, he was imprisoned at PG82 Laterina, in Tuscany, where he learned Italian by talking to the sentries.
 His first escape lasted one week before recapture.
 He then joined a tunnelling party but shortly before the tunnel was completed the Italians signed the Armistice and he was able to escape by cutting the barbed wire.